adein/GitCheatSheet/README.md

 **Note: Do not rebase commits that have been pushed to a public repo!!**

-To rebase the commits from newbranch into master:
+To rebase the commits in a branch onto master:

 	git checkout newbranch
-	git rebase master
+	git rebase origin/master
-	git checkout master
-	git merge newbranch

 To undo a rebase:

 	git reset --hard ORIG_HEAD

+To squash commits (where 3 is the last X number of commits to squash:

+	git rebase -i HEAD~3

 ####Aliases####